ChronSyn/ChronSyn/README.md

 ### Summary
  - I created [Quicache](https://github.com/ChronSyn/quiCache) (pronounced Key-cache, or Kwi-cache [as in Quick-cache] -- either is fine), a memory-based JS key-value data cache
  - I created [JS-ThemeGen](https://github.com/ChronSyn/themegen), a Javascript library for quickly generating colour shades
- - I created [TheTransportLab](https://thetransportlab.com), a GraphQL API for retrieving rail, TfL tube, and bus transit data in the UK, and a user-facing mobile app
  - I created [TSOpenLDB](https://github.com/TheTransportLab/TSOpenLDB), a library for interacting with the UK National Rail Open LDB staff API
- - I created [the Terraform Supabase template](https://github.com/ChronSyn/terraform-supabase) repo, making it super-easy to get Supabase running locally
- - I'm an avid fan of [Supabase](https://supabase.io), and help the community in their Discord server
  - I've worked on a large number of commercial React and React Native projects for clients across the world

 Most people know me as a coder, but I've also got 20 years experience with non-code related IT stuff.
 Yes, I can probably fix your computer.